 One early distinction is important: utilization review companies provide certification for proposed treatment while claims professionals provide approval for those services to be rendered.
-The adjuster sometimes will be called upon to overrule a pre-certification opinion.
-Care must be taken, in doing so, however, and denying procedures without a compelling and legitimate reason when the pre-certification opinion favors approval can be fuel for a bad faith claim.
+The claims professional sometimes will be called upon to overrule a pre-certification opinion.
+Care must be taken in overruling an approval as denying procedures without a compelling and legitimate reason when the pre-certification opinion favors approval can be fuel for a bad faith lawsuit.
 Many claims organizations recognize the need to override the pre-certification only when it is in favor of approving the procedure.